sofiadecuadra/Expensify-Backend/README.md

-**RF1: Administrator Registration:** Anyone can register as a family admin through the website.
+**RF1: Administrator Registration:** Anyone can register as a family admin through the app.

-**RF2: User registration by invitation:** Admins can invite other members and admins to the platform by sending them an email with a link to join the family.
+**RF2: User registration by invitation:** Admins can invite other members and admins to the platform by sending them an email or Whatsapp with a link to join the family.

 **RF3: User authentication:** Users can authenticate by filling a login form that asks for their email and login password.

-**RF4: Application Access Key Management:** The system allows admins to view and update the application access key (API KEY).
-This key is automatically generated when creating a family and is used to invoke public REST services.

-**RF5: Category CRUD:** The system allows admins to create, modify and delete expense categories.

-**RF6: Expense CRUD:** The system allows users to create expenses, but only the admins are allowed to modify and delete them.
+**RF4: Category CRUD:**

+***RF4.1: Add Category*** The application allows administrator user creating categories with the following fields:
+*   Name (unique by family)
+*   Description
+*   Image representing the category (it can be selected , either from the gallery or taking a picture with the cellphone camera)

+***RF4.3: Modify Category*** The application should allow the administrators user modify any category field, keeping the uniquity of the name.

+***RF4.3: Delete Category*** The application should allow users deleting the category in a logic way so as to track historical expenses.

+**RF5: Display alert when exceeding monthly budget :** Administrators user will recive a notification in their cellphones in case that monthly budget has been exceeded.

+**RF6: Expenses CRUD :**

+ ***RF6.1: Add Expense*** The application allows administrator users creating categories with the following fields:
+*   Description
+*   Produced Date
+*   Invoice image  (it can be selected , either from the gallery or taking a picture with the cellphone camera)

+ ***RF6.2: Modify Expense*** The application should allow administrator users (excluding the user who has created the expense) modify any field of the expense.

+***RF6.2: Delete Expense*** The application should allow users deleting the expenses.

 **RF7: Family Home Page:** Upon login into the application, users are directed to the home page of their family.
 In this page, they can see the expenses registered for the month and have the possibility to filter them by date.

-Besides, a graph is displayed that groups the expenses by the given period of the category.
+**RF8: Data Analysis:**  A graph is displayed that groups the expenses by the given period of the category.

-**RF8: Top 3 categories with more expenses (REST):** Users can consult the 3 categories with the most accumulated expenses in history for the family.

-**RF9: Expense query for a category (REST):** Users can check the expenses they registered in a certain period for a certain category.

   ## Local setup